Are you in debt?

 Looking at the situation strictly from a balance standpoint or an interest rate standpoint does not tell the whole story.

-If you have several debt obligations, you will be better served to look at the interest being charged on your statement for a more accurate view of your situation.
+If you have several debt obligations, you will be better served to look at the interest being charged on your loan or credit card statement for a more accurate view of your situation.

 Don’t just look at the interest rate, because that can be misleading.